by Douglas Scherer

 In the chapel where Copper Beech Institute holds meditation sessions, light streams from east to west, illuminating the floor and radiating through the hair of morning sitters.
 Above them, the large stained glass windows glow in deep bright colors with repeating images of outstretched arms, simultaneously an invitation and a reminder to hold an open heart and a beginner’s mind.

-The images echo the environment created by the two instructors, Beth Mulligan and Jon Aaron, who led the institute’s five-night silent retreat during the first week of October 2016.
+The images echo the environment created by the two instructors, Beth Mulligan and Jon Aaron, who led the institute’s recent five-night silent retreat that was held during the first week of October 2016.
 For those who have not attended one of these retreats, they are wonderful opportunities to foster your meditation practice in a supportive setting.

 The retreat was designed for intermediate and advanced level participants.
 I attended this specific retreat because it fulfilled one of the requirements for becoming an MBSR instructor.
 While I was prepared to advance my understanding of meditation, relaxation, and stress management, I took away all of that plus a strengthened knowledge of what I’d learned in the MBSR eight-week course.
 The impact of the retreat was just as the program’s description forecasted: life enhancing.

 One of the most liberating learnings was the power of silence and stillness, which I interpret respectively as quiet among others, and quiet within yourself.
 The instructors’ overview of the retreat set the stage for the potential of silent learning:

 “Extended silent retreat practice is a vital way to nourish our practice, deepen our awareness, and cultivate our capacity for compassion and kindness toward ourselves and others.”
 1

 I found the last bit of that description engaging.
 How can days of no interaction—and what to an outside observer must look like a bunch of folks ignoring each other for a week—cultivate compassion and kindness?
 I’d like to share two of the ways I encountered both qualities while on the retreat.